Madrid Fashion Film Festival

 Madrid Fashion Film Festival (MadridFFF) was the first annual fashion film festival held in Madrid, Spain, which showcases films related to the world of fashion.
-It was created in 2013.
 The festival was held at Palacio de Comunicaciones Cibeles.
-It was created to showcase annual fashion films made by both professionals and new talents within the fashion industry.
+It was created in 2013, to showcase annual fashion films made by both professionals and new creators within the fashion industry.

 History

 Madrid Fashion Film Festival was founded in 2013.
-The festival exhibits fashion films as well as a conference focusing on filmmaking in fashion marketing, exploring the concept and definition of fashion films and their place as a film genre.
+The festival exhibits fashion films as well as a conference focusing on filmmaking in fashion marketing.
+To conference focuses on the meaning of fashion films and their place as a film genre.
 The first edition took place in Cineteca Matadero Madrid from October 28 to November 3, 2013, and it is now hosted in Palacio Cibeles.

 Awards & Categories

 There are two categories in MadridFFF.
-The first is for professionals from the fashion industry and the second is for new talent in fashion, design, audiovisual, advertising, and marketing students.
+The first is for professionals from the fashion industry and the second is for new creators in fashion, design, audiovisual, advertising, and marketing students.
 An out-of-competition program includes fashion film and documentary screenings.
 During the first edition the documentary, "Elio Berhanyer, maestro del dise,ño" (Elio Berhanyer: master of design, 2013) was shown.
 In the second edition, MadridFFF held the national premiere of the documentary "Advanced Style" (2014).

 Professional Awards

-Open section to professionals from the fashion design, audiovisual, communications, and advertising worlds.
+There is a section open to professionals from the fashion design, audiovisual, communications, and advertising worlds.
 This section is divided into merit categories.
-In the second edition, with the collaboration from Editorial Group Condé Nast, another award was given to the best director of fashion films for a brand.
+In the second edition, with the collaboration from Editorial Group Condé Nast, another category was created, for the best director of fashion films for a brand.